iFixit/itbrokeand.ifixit.com/_posts/2013-07-21-csrf-how-we-do-it.md

 Often, this is done by having the server set a cookie to a random value and include a hidden `<input>` in each `<form>` with the same value.
 Upon submission, the server
-compares the cookie with the value from the form.
+compares the cookie with the value from the form and ignores the request if they don't match.

 ### Problems with the standard approach
 The standard approach requires